ANCAD Annual Report 2026

 We remain strongly committed to connecting organisations with both internal and external opportunities for capacity building.

-While the full impact of these connections can take time to emerge, we're proud to have facilitated referrals for 60 organisations over the year — in addition to other consultancy-related connections.
+While the full impact of these connections can take time to emerge, we're proud to have facilitated 74 consultancy and capability programme projects which includes 60 consultancy engagements.

 Shore Pacific: Shaping prosperity